 Security can become an issue with outdoor kitchens.
 Sure, it’s difficult for someone to steal your built-in grill, but the same cannot be said for anything else you happen to leave or store in your outdoor kitchen.
 Anything left outside, if not properly secure, is susceptible to theft.

+These are just a few pros and cons of outdoor kitchens to consider as you think about whether one is right for you.
 Outdoor kitchens are just one of many ideas for outdoor living spaces.
 A well-kept outdoor kitchen is a luxurious addition to your grounds.